 Vegepod Self-Watering Planter: Product Review

 The Vegepod comes in three sizes: small, medium, and large.
-You can also get it with or without a metal stand that turn it into an elevated planter.
+You can also get it with or without a metal stand that turns it into an elevated planter.
+Optional casters are also available to make it mobile.
 We tested the medium size with a stand.